James Baldwin and Britain

 1978

-Baldwin writes an introduction for South African film director Michael Raeburn’s book Black Fire! and is photographed with Raeburn, in January, at the launch of the book at The Africa Centre in London.
+Baldwin writes an introduction for Zimbabwean film director Michael Raeburn’s book, Black Fire!, and is photographed with Raeburn, in January, at the launch of the book at The Africa Centre in London.

 1979